Maternity Leave and Child Care Leave

-Under Nova Scotia’s Labour Standards Code (LSC), employees have the right to certain job-protected leaves of absence.
-The Code ensures employees can take time off work for numerous reasons and return to their job without concern.
-This includes long-term leaves of absence such as maternity leave and parental leave.
+Under New Brunswick’s Employment Standards Act (ESA), employees have the right to certain job-protected leaves of absence.
+The ESA ensures employees can take time off work for numerous reasons and return to their job without concern.
+This includes long-term leaves of absence such as maternity leave and child care leave.

-Employer Obligations for Maternity Leave and Parental Leave
+Employer Obligations for Maternity Leave and Child Care Leave

-Employers are responsible for providing time off for maternity leave or parental leave as set out in the LSC.
+Employers are responsible for providing time off for maternity leave and/or parental leave as set out in the Employment Standards Code.

-Parental leave is an unpaid, job-protected leave for birth and adoptive parents to take up to 61 weeks off for the birth or adoption of a child.
+Child Care Leave is an unpaid, job-protected leave for birth and adoptive parents to take up to 62 weeks off for the birth or adoption of a child.
 Employees who qualify for parental leave include:

 - Birth mothers (immediately following maternity leave)